shengshuaihuang/Hashing-for-Image-Retrieval/README.md

 ## Getting started
-1. Configure Caffe enviroment, you can refer to this [document](http://caffe.berkeleyvision.org/installation.html).
-Then replace the caffe_root to your own in app.py line 12.
+1. Ensure you have installed Caffe on you platform and you can you can refer to this [document](http://caffe.berkeleyvision.org/installation.html) if not.
-2. Configure MySql enviroment.
+2. There are two query methods: memory and database.
+If you choose memory method, you can ingnore the database configuration and just load data from .pkl file.
+Configure enviroment variant such as caffe root path, database, query source via configuration.conf.
-3. Import the database named irs_sun397.sql in folder DB to your own database or directly use hash binary code and corresponding path saved in pkl file in folder hashing_model, The details are in [Database](#database) and [PKL file](#pklfile).
+3. Import the database named irs_sun397.sql in folder DB to your own database or directly use hash binary code and corresponding path saved in .pkl file in folder hashing_model, The details are in [Database](#database) and [PKL file](#pkl-file).
-4. Modify the database configuration in utils/utils.py line 87 and line 160.(ignore it if you use pkl file.)
+  **Remark:** database is necessary to large-scale image dataset but .pkl file is convenient to experiment.
-5. Download the hashing model from [here](https://pan.baidu.com/s/1jId1Qse)(code is zqye) and place in folder caffe_model.(ONLY DPLM MODEL)
+4. Download the hashing model from [here](https://pan.baidu.com/s/1jId1Qse)(code is zqye) and place in folder caffe_model.(ONLY DPLM MODEL)
-6. Download the SUN397 dataset from [here](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz) and place in static/media/imagebase folder.
+5. Download the SUN397 dataset from [here](http://vision.princeton.edu/projects/2010/SUN/SUN397.tar.gz) and place in static/media/dataset folder.
-7. After correcttly placing all files , run app.py by using command below
+6. After correcttly placing all files , run app.py by using command below
 ```shell
     python app.py
 ```
 then browse http://127.0.0.1:5000.

-Remark: database is necessary to large-scale image dataset but pkl file is convenient to experiment.

 ## Dataset and deep feature